sudo-kill-me/EyeBleacher/README.md

 ![alt text](https://github.com/rytrotter/EyeBleacher/blob/master/Eyebleacher_MainStart.png)

-From this porject, I learned alot about how Reddit specifically handles it's post/subreddit data.
+From this porject, I learned a lot about how Reddit specifically handles it's post/subreddit data.
 This is also my first non-tutorial project with C# and WinForms.